 To those of you who’ve been following/reading my blogs, thank you.
 Over the course of the next several postings, I’m confident that as a reader, you’ll begin to understand that the snow management industry, although hundreds of years old in practice, is in many ways still in its infancy.
-Today we face many of the same issues as we did 100+ years ago (I won’t quote READ THE REST….
+Today we face many of the Keep reading….

 Over the course of multiple blogs, I’ve shared my opinion about the history and evolution of snow guards, as both the roofing industry and new technology have dictated.
 As I write and reread these postings, there are several underlying themes.
-One theme is that, in our quest to find better solutions to problems, change is constant.
-This is a good thing – when all goes well.
-READ THE REST….
+One theme is that, in our quest to find better solutions to problems, change is Keep reading….

 In my last blog I talked about the significance and importance of layout for pad-style snow guards.
-In short, we’ve found through trial and error that pad-style snow guards that are evenly distributed over the entire roof surface do a better job of allowing snow and ice to melt in place than individual tiers of snow guards with open roof space between them.
-Picture a composition READ THE REST….
+In short, we’ve found through trial and error that pad-style snow guards that are evenly distributed over the entire roof surface do a better job of allowing snow and ice to melt in place than individual tiers of Keep reading….

 As a slate guy in the early 1980’s, it was my job to find and install snow guards.
 But, where to start?
 The internet had not yet been created by Al Gore (who?) and local roofers weren’t interested in helping out a competitor with material sourcing needs.
-So, I did what so many roofers do when they need help.
-I went to a roofing supply house READ THE REST….
+So, I did what so many roofers do Keep reading….

 Up until about 1980, my involvement with the hard roofing industry was primarily with the salvage, sales and distribution of “used roofing slate”.
 For those of you who are interested, you can read more about our history on the About Us page on the Alpine SnowGuards website.
-In the early 1980’s, my salvaged slate customers started calling to see if I’d be interested in installing the READ THE REST….
+In the early 1980’s, my salvaged slate customers Keep reading….